exercism/bash/exercises/shared/.docs/help.md

 For an extra challenge, if you would like to have a better understanding of the language, try to re-implement the solution in pure bash, without using any external tools.
-There are some types of problems that bash cannot solve, such as performing floating point arithmetic and manipulating dates: for those, you must call out to an external tool.
+There are some types of problems that bash cannot solve, such as floating point arithmetic and manipulating dates: for those, you must call out to an external tool.